 Every caregiver and caregiving institution has the obligation to meet an acceptable level of medical care when treating patients.
-These standards of care exist to ensure that caregivers are taking necessary steps to prevent their patients from being harmed during treatment.
-When treatment plans fail to meet these standards, it is considered medical malpractice.
+These standards of care ensure that caregivers take the necessary steps to prevent their patients from being harmed during treatment.
+It is considered medical malpractice when treatment plans fail to meet these standards.

 Patients who are harmed because of the medical care they received, and whose injuries could (and should) have been prevented, are considered to be victims of medical malpractice.